Christmastime Comes Early as Santa’s Village In New Hampshire Reopens This November - NewsBreak

 WMUR.com

+Milton man faces criminal charges after crash that killed his two young daughters

-LITTLETON, N.H. — A Vermont man faces criminal charges nearly a year after a crash that killed two young girls in New Hampshire.
-WMUR-TV reports that a grand jury indicted Jordan Couture, of Milton, Vermont, on two counts of negligent homicide.
-He is accused of losing control of his truck in Littleton in early December.
-A 10-year-old girl and 7-year-old girl from Milton, Vermont, were thrown from the truck and died.
+LITTLETON, N.H.
+(WCAX) - A Milton man faces criminal charges nearly a year after a crash that killed his two young daughters on an interstate highway in New Hampshire.
+A grand jury indicted Jordan Couture on two counts of negligent homicide.
+He is accused of losing control of his truck in Littleton last December.

 Portland, ME